ayednaber/worldcup_discordbot/README.md

 ## Cloud Deployment
 I am using Heroku to deploy this bot on the cloud.
 They offer 550 hours of free deployment, which is what I am using as of November 24th.
+Deploying to Heroku was a fairly straightforward process, where a `Procfile` is needed containing the command to run the bot with.
+There also is the `requirements.txt` file, which contains the packages/dependencies we need to run the bot.

+**UPDATE:** After the free tier was no longer offered from Heroku, I switched to Fly.io and deployed my bot there.
+To deploy to Fly.io, you need to have a `Dockerfile` as well as a `requirements.txt` file containing your dependencies.